Jenkidamaa/Jenkidamaa/README.md

 # working like there's no tomorrow.

-### 'A computer is a great orchestra of components and the clock is the conductor' - Akita, Fabio
+**_Negrito e itálico_** 'A computer is a great orchestra of components and the clock is the conductor' - Akita, Fabio